phanindra-max/danger-detection-with-ml/README.md

 - Feel free to raise an issue if you've found any.
 - For any doubts/queries, you can raise an issue too or reach out to me directly on [Twitter](https://twitter.com/Phanind52024538)

-### “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” – Martin Fowler